eteppo/eteppo/content/post/probabilistic-programming/index.md

 ## Hidden Markov Model

-In the last example, we'll build a so-called <a href="https://en.wikipedia.org/wiki/Hidden_Markov_model" target="_blank">Hidden Markov Model</a> using JavaScript and WebPPL.
+Let's imagine that we have measured whether children have an allergy five times during their childhood.
+The measurement is not perfect but has some error.
+How would you model this?
+Basically, we have five latent variables with connections to the next latent variable by time and to the five observed variables for the same time point.

+This model corresponds to a so-called <a href="https://en.wikipedia.org/wiki/Hidden_Markov_model" target="_blank">Hidden Markov Model</a>.
+Let's code something like it – this time using another probabilistic programming language – the WebPPL implemented in JavaScript.

 ```javascript
 // data